Scott Trulock ATC, LAT

 Hometown: Atlanta, Georgia

-In addition Jerry has taught at FSU within the Athletic Training curriculum as an adjunct teacher since 2003.
+Jerry has taught at FSU within the Athletic Training curriculum as an adjunct teacher since 2003.
 He helped develop Kinetic Performance 3 (KP3), an athletic injury prevention screening tool used while at Tallahassee Orthopedic and Sports Physical Therapy.
 He also screened and implemented prevention programs for several local high school, club sport, collegiate and professional athletes.

 Joining the sports medicine staff in the summer of 2011, currently Jerry is coordinating post- surgical and selected non-surgical rehabilitation cases of FSU athletes.
-His focus is injury prevention for all athletes, helping to implement athlete screening program with all team athletic trainers and strength and conditioning coaches.
+His focus is injury prevention for all athletes, helping to implement athlete screening programs with all team athletic trainers and strength and conditioning coaches.

 -Member of National Athletic Trainers Association, and American Physical Therapy Association.